benjaminion/upgrading-ethereum-book/src/book.md

 The factors that tipped the balance in favour of SSZ for communications were (1) a desire to maintain only one serialisation library, and (2) some possible performance benefit.

 On the first of these, there is a bias in Ethereum&nbsp;2 to [favour](https://github.com/ethereum/consensus-specs/issues/692#issuecomment-467684205) "simplicity over efficiency".
 Maintaining two serialisation libraries is arguably more overhead than any potential gain from using different ones.
-Having said that, RLP is [still used](https://github.com/ethresearch/p2p/issues/15) in Eth2's discovery layer (since it is shared Eth1), so this argument loses some of its force.
+Having said that, RLP is [still used](https://github.com/ethresearch/p2p/issues/15) in Eth2's discovery layer (since it is shared with Eth1), so this argument loses some of its force.

 On the second, when we receive an object over the wire, often the first thing we will want to do is to serialise it to calculate its data root for consensus.
 If we receive it already serialised in the right format then it saves a deserialise/reserialise round trip.